 We are fortunate that we play our sport in beautiful surroundings, and in recent years, the School has invested significantly in the sports facilities.
-These include eight rugby pitches, an AstroTurf hockey pitch, four cricket squares, seven tennis courts, an athletics track, a cross country course and two football pitches.
-Our indoor facilities include a newly built sports hall, gym, climbing wall, a newly equipped fitness suite and weight room, heated indoor swimming pool, four squash courts and a sports pavilion.
+These include eight rugby pitches, a floodlit AstroTurf hockey pitch, four cricket squares, eighteen tennis courts, including six grass courts, an Olympic standard floodlit athletics track, four county standard floodlit netball courts, a scenic cross country course and three football pitches.
+Our indoor facilities include a newly built sports hall, gym, climbing wall, a newly equipped fitness suite and weights room, heated indoor swimming pool, four squash courts and a sports pavilion.

 The School has also developed and invested in some top coaches across the range of sports, many of whom have played at the very top level.
 Through this and the continued dedication of the students, the school has generated some good results and is continually striving to improve its sport further.
 All we ask is for all our students to be ambitious, get involved and pursue excellence.

 The future of Dukies’ sport is very bright.

 | AUTUMN TERM

 |Team Rugby (boys)

 ||Team Netball (girls)

 ||Conditioning / Fitness